sncrsenyurt/matplotlib-challenge/README.md

 3. A case study of mouse l509, one of the 249 mice, focusing on the effectiveness of Capomulin treatment in reducing TV over time.

 ### Key Findings
-A strong positive correlation (r = 0.84) exists between average mouse weight and average TV.
+- A strong positive correlation (r = 0.84) exists between average mouse weight and average TV.
-Capomulin appears to be more effective at shrinking tumors compared to Infubinol and Ceftamin, with a similar effectiveness to Ramicane.
+- Capomulin appears to be more effective at shrinking tumors compared to Infubinol and Ceftamin, with a similar effectiveness to Ramicane.
-Capomulin treatment of mouse l509 demonstrated a reduction in TV over time, but with fluctuations and a non-linear decline.
+- Capomulin treatment of mouse l509 demonstrated a reduction in TV over time, but with fluctuations and a non-linear decline.

 ### Further Research
 Additional research is needed to address the following questions:

-What other variables might impact treatment outcomes (e.g., food intake, exercise, socialization)?
+- What other variables might impact treatment outcomes (e.g., food intake, exercise, socialization)?
-What factors contributed to the initial TV increase and subsequent fluctuations during Capomulin treatment for mouse l509?
+- What factors contributed to the initial TV increase and subsequent fluctuations during Capomulin treatment for mouse l509?
-What are the potential side effects of the drug regimens, such as changes in appetite, energy levels, and fur loss?
+- What are the potential side effects of the drug regimens, such as changes in appetite, energy levels, and fur loss?

 ### Dependencies
-Python 3
+- Python 3
-Pandas
+- Pandas
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Scipy
+- Scipy

 ### Usage
-To run the analysis, execute the Jupyter Notebook file (irfansencersenyurt.ipynb) in a Python environment with the required dependencies installed.
+To run the analysis, execute the Jupyter Notebook file ("irfansencersenyurt.ipynb") in a Python environment with the required dependencies installed.